 - Amount of earnest money deposit

-- Time period for seller to submit disclosures
+- The period for the seller to submit disclosures

-- Time period for buyer to obtain an appraisal
+- The period for the buyer to obtain an appraisal

-- Time period for buyer to obtain loan approval
+- The period for the buyer to obtain loan approval

 - Personal property items that remain with the home